 Negative situations need not be bad.
 They can be opportunities to rebuild and even strengthen your relationship with your customers.

 How do you achieve this?
 Let us show you how.

 3 Elements of A Genuine Apology

 No matter what shape or form, customers want these 3 things from you when you communicate a delivery issue to them.

-What is the best way to deliver this?
+What is the best way to deliver fantastic customer service when faced with issues?
 Let us look at one of the recognisable names in the world today – The Walt Disney Company.

-Disney knows a thing or two about customer service.
+Disney knows a fact or two about great customer service recovery.

 They host a whooping 135 million people in their parks each year.
 Yet, 75% of the guests are repeat customers.
 With to Disney World and 132+ million yearly visitors to Disney parks worldwide, that’s an exceptionally high customer lifetime value and customer retention rate.

 How did they achieve this?
-With an exceptional focus on customer service, detailed customer service recovery processes
+With an exceptional focus on customer service and detailed customer service recovery processes